Gottox/sqsh-tools/README.md

 * **High-Level API**: The high-level API provides easy-to-use functions to access the contents of a to the contents of a squashfs archive.
-It is designed for ease of use and interface to the squashfs archive.
+It is designed to be easy to use and fast to develop with.

 * **Low-Level API**: The low-level API provides zero-copy interfaces to the squashfs archive.
 It is designed to be both memory and CPU efficient.